liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

     This annotation declares the implementation class of the Component and specifies to immediately start the module once deployed to @product@.

-Now that your Java class is set up, you'll need to begin defining how your rule works by implementing the `Rule` interface's methods.
+Now that your Java class is set up, you'll need to define how your rule works by implementing the `Rule` interface's methods.
 Here are some of the methods that you can implement to modify your rule behavior:

 <!-- The below method descriptions are the Javadoc copied from the `Rule`
 interface.
 Since the source code is not accessible and the Javadoc for Audience